Rownd bindings for Android

 sheetBackgroundColor: Color?

-; requires subclassing) - Allows changing the background color underlaying the bottom sheet that appears when signing in, managing the user account, transferring encryption keys, etc. based on the system color scheme.sheetCornerBorderRadius: Dp
+; requires subclassing) - Allows changing the background color underlying the bottom sheet that appears when signing in, managing the user account, etc. Based on the system color scheme.

-) - Modifies the curvature radius of the bottom sheet’s top corners.loadingAnimation: Int
+) - Modifies the curvature radius of the bottom sheet’s top corners.

 ) with a custom animation.
-Any animation resource compatible with Lottie should work, but will be scaled to fit a 1:1 aspect ratio (usually with a frame width/height of100
+Any animation resource compatible with Lottie should work, but will be scaled to fit a 1:1 aspect ratio (usually with a frame width/height of 100 Dp

 class.
 Here’s an example: